Lia Pereira: 2021–22 season: Junior international debut

-2022–23 season
+Pair skating career

+2022–23 season: Partnership with Trennt Michaud

-Pereira again opened her season at the Cranberry Cup International, winning gold in the junior women's competition.
-Returning as well to the Junior Grand Prix, she finished sixth at the 2022 JGP France in Courchevel, setting a new personal best score in the free skate in the process.
+Pereira opened her season at the Cranberry Cup International, winning gold in the junior women's event.
+Returning as well to the ISU Junior Grand Prix series, she finished sixth at the 2022 JGP France in Courchevel, setting a new personal best in the free skate.
 She was then assigned to make her senior international debut at the 2022 CS Finlandia Trophy, where she placed fifteenth.

-In the midst of her singles career, Pereira also received an opportunity to return to pairs skating, opting to form a partnership with three-time national silver medallist Trennt Michaud following the retirement of his previous partner Evelyn Walsh.
-She was sought out on the recommendation of coach Alison Purkiss, who had previously coached her with Robart-Morgan in novice pairs.
+In the midst of her singles career, Pereira received the opportunity to form a pairs partnership with three-time national silver medalist Trennt Michaud, following the retirement of his previous partner, Evelyn Walsh.
+She was sought out on the recommendation of coach Alison Purkiss.
 Pereira/Michaud made their competitive debut at the Skate Ontario sectional qualifier in November, winning the gold medal.
-They went on to win the final national qualifying event, Skate Canada Challenge, as well.
-Pereira said afterward that they were "just growing together and each competition is a new learning experience."
-Pereira finished eighth in the senior's women event at Challenge, qualifying to the national championships in two disciplines.
-Shortly thereafter, Pereira/Michaud were assigned to make their international debut at the 2022 CS Golden Spin of Zagreb.
-Fourth after the short program, they rose to third place in the free skate, winning the bronze medal and securing the international minimum scores to compete at future ISU championships.
+They went on to win the final national qualifying event, the Skate Canada Challenge.
+Pereira said afterwards that they were "just growing together and each competition is a new learning experience."
+Pereira finished eighth in the senior women's event at the Skate Canada Challenge, qualifying for the national championships in two disciplines.
+Shortly thereafter, Pereira/Michaud made their international debut at the 2022 CS Golden Spin of Zagreb.
+Fourth after the short program, they rose to third place in the free skate, winning the bronze medal and securing the minimum scores to compete at future ISU championships.